 This might go without saying, but organization is an absolute must for Executive Assistants.
 The EA role is a fast-paced and constantly changing one, so you can’t afford to waste precious seconds being unorganized.
 In fact, a good EA develops organizational systems and improves messy legacy processes.

-If your organization game could use some improvement, check out the organization section of our time management tips.
+If your organization game could use some improvement, check out monday (our favorite) as a solution!

 Yes, we know, multi-tasking is a myth.
 Our brains just aren’t made to handle more than one complex task at a time.

 However, as we’ve heard time and again from Executive Assistants, some degree of multi-tasking is essential to the role.

 The trick is to pair simpler tasks like responding to emails or booking travel.
 If you’re on hold, why not do some quick filing or data entry?